MuhammadNafishGinanjar/MuhammadNafishGinanjar/README.md

 ## 🦾 Raden Muhammad Nafish Ginanjar

-**`Frontend Developer / Artist`**
+**`Frontend Developer`**

 👋 Hi, I’m a passionate Frontend Developer with a love for crafting beautiful and intuitive web experiences.
 I also have a growing interest in Backend Development, but my expertise lies in the Frontend.
-As a Artist, I integrate creativity from the art world into my digital projects, making each interface both functional and visually appealing.

 ---